United Kingdom in the Eurovision Song Contest 1982: A Song for Europe 1982

-The television show A Song for Europe was used once again to select the British entry, as it had since the United Kingdom's debut at the Contest in 1957.
-Terry Wogan once again hosted the contest, which was held on 24 March in Studio 1 of Television Centre, London.
+The British Broadcasting Corporation (BBC) used once again the television show A Song for Europe to select its entry, as it had since its debut at the contest in 1957.
+Terry Wogan once again hosted the contest, which was held on 24 March at Studio 1 of the BBC Television Centre in London.
 Eight songs were shortlisted from those submitted to the Music Publishers Association.
 Bucks Fizz were guests at the show, singing their current single "My Camera Never Lies" in a pre-recorded performance.
 The group were interviewed by Terry Wogan live during the show and group member Bobby G performed backing vocals for the winning artists, Bardo.
 The BBC Concert Orchestra under the direction of Ronnie Hazlehurst as conductor accompanied all the songs, but despite performing live, the orchestra were off-screen, behind the set.
-The set itself gave a suggestion as to the main Eurovision stage in Harrogate which also used light columns and mirrors, in addition this set was partially recycled for the Doctor Who adventure Snakedance, broadcast almost a year later.